adamkucharski/2020-cov-test-frequency/README.md

 # 2020-cov-test-frequency

-Code for analysis of screening tests.
+Code for analysis of screening tests for SARS-CoV-2.

 ### Quick start guide for model

 First, set local path in R to GitHub directory, e.g.:
-`
-setwd("~/Documents/GitHub/2020-cov-test-frequency/")
-`
+`setwd("~/Documents/GitHub/2020-cov-test-frequency/")`

 Main model run script is in `R/testing_model.r`.

 ### Schematic of testing and key delays